 How to File an SEC Suspicious Activity Report

 The U.S. Securities and Exchange Commission (SEC) is an independent federal agency that was established to oversee the financial markets and firms to ensure investors are treated fairly and honestly.
-When misrepresentation, fraud, or other questionable tactics by brokerages or banks are observed, witnesses may contact the SEC to file a suspicious activity report to trigger an investigation into the matter.
+When misrepresentation, fraud, or other questionable tactics by brokerages or banks are observed, witnesses may contact the SEC to file a to trigger an investigation into the matter.

 The SEC receives suspicious activity reports through the Office of the Whistleblower.
 Whistleblowers are witnesses to the possible violations observed during the course of business within financial organizations.
 While they may not have been personally impacted by the violation, high monetary rewards encourage whistleblowers to notify the SEC anonymously about possible illegal transactions.

 A more efficient way to file a suspicious activity report to the SEC is through DoNotPay's quick and easy online template.
 After answering a few questions, DoNotPay can send the report directly to the SEC on your behalf without any delays.